Banco Bilbao Vizcaya Argentaria: Merger of BBV and Argentaria: Creation of BBVA

 In 1991, the Spanish government of Felipe González created the public bank Argentaria, grouping in it the Spanish public banks.
 Subsequently, between 1993 and 1998 the process of privatization of the entity was carried out.
-BBV and Argentaria announced their merger project on October 19, 1999, with the aim of continuing to create value.
+BBV and Argentaria announced their merger project on 19 October 1999, with the aim of continuing to create value.
 The new bank (BBVA) was born with a significant size, a strong financial solvency and a large financial structure, an adequate geographical diversification of business and risks and, as a consequence of all this, a greater potential for profit growth.

 Acquisitions of Unnim Banc and Catalunya Banc

 After several years dedicated to external growth, BBVA takes advantage of the restructuring of the financial system in Spain to grow especially in Catalonia, one of the regions where it had the lowest market share.
 To this end, it acquired between 2012 and 2014 the two financial groups nationalized by the Government of Spain (Unnim Banc and Catalunya Banc), which grouped 6 Catalan savings banks.

+In 2020, BBVA entered into negotiations with smaller competitor Banco Sabadell to create Spain's second-biggest domestic lender by assets; according to Reuters, the bank would have nearly 600 billion euros ($710.52 billion) in assets in Spain and a combined market value, based on the share prices at the time, of 26.7 billion euros.
+Shortly after, both parties ended their talks after failing to agree on price.
+Later on in May 2024, BBVA presented a $13.11 billion takeover bid directly to Sabadell's shareholders.
+However, the Economy Ministry has the power to block any merger or acquisition of a bank, meaning that the Spanish government has six months to decide whether to block this takeover.

+In December 2024, BBVA was confirmed on getting approval for taking indirect control of Sabadell’s Mexican businesses.

+On January 30, 2025, BBVA plans to buy back shares worth 993 million euros ($1billion) after the Spanish market supervisor lifted their restriction on new repurchase plans it has imposed over BBVA’s takeover bid for Sabadell.

 Digital transformation

 In 2007, the firm started an initiative to digitally transform the bank.
 Following implementation, it saw a 19% year-on-year increase in new customers.
 As of 2015, the total number of these clients stood at 14.8 million.

-In 2019, BBVA decides to unify its brand worldwide and introduces a new logo.
+In 2019, BBVA decided to unify its brand worldwide and introduced a new logo.
 This meant the disappearance of local names in Argentina (Francés), Mexico (Bancomer), Peru (Continental), and the United States (Compass).
-Garanti Bank, the Group’s franchise in Turkey, changed its name to Garanti BBVA.
+Garanti Bank, the Group's franchise in Turkey, changed its name to Garanti BBVA.